nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Creating a person

+1. Creating a person with a duplicate already present

+   1. Prerequisite: A person with name `Alice Tan` and phone number `12345678` on the list.
+Other fields may be present with any value.

+   1. Test case: `create n/Alice Tan p/12345678`<br>
+      Expected: No new person created.
+Error details shown in the command display.

+   1. Test case: `create n/Alice Tan p/87654321`<br>
+      Expected: A new person is added to the list.
+Details of the new person shown in the command display.

+   1. Other viable create commands to try: `create n/Bob Wang p/12345678`, `create n/alice tan p/12345678`, `create n/alice tan p/12345678`<br>
+      Expected: Success.
+Similar to previous.

+### Assigning a PDF file to a person

+1. Assigning a PDF file to a person without PDF file assigned.

+   1. Create a PDF file on your computer.

+   2. Test case: `filepath INDEX f/FILEPATH` where FILEPATH is the absolute file path of the PDF file from step 1.<br>
+      Expected: PDF file assigned.
+Client details shown in the command display.

+      1. Click on the client in the result display.

+      2. Scroll down the contact information window.<br>
+         Expected: `Client Information` button in high-contrast white borders and is clickable.

+      3. Click on the `Client Information` button<br>
+         Expected: The PDF file is opened.

+   3. Test case: `filepath INDEX f/RELATIVE FILEPATH` where RELATIVE FILEPATH is the file path of the PDF relative to the directory of FABook.
+      Expected: PDF file not assigned.
+Error details shown in the command display.

+      1. Click on the client in the result display.

+      2. Scroll down the contact information window.<br>
+         Expected: `Client Information` button greyed out and unclickable.

+   4. Other incorrect inputs to try: Incorrect filepaths, filepaths for other file types (e.g. .doc)<br>
+      Expected: PDF file not assigned.
+Error details shown in the command display.
+See previous.

+   5. See `Opening PDF file` below for more related testing.

+1. Assigning a PDF file to a person already with PDF file assigned.

+   1. Assign a PDF file to a person as instructed in the previous tests.

+   2. Create a new PDF file on your computer.

+   2. Test case: `filepath INDEX f/FILEPATH` where NEWFILEPATH is the absolute file path of the new PDF file from step 2.<br>
+      Expected: PDF file assigned.
+Client details shown in the command display.

+      1. Click on the client in the result display.

+      2. Scroll down the contact information window.<br>
+         Expected: `Client Information` button in high-contrast white borders and is clickable.

+      3. Click on the `Client Information` button<br>
+         Expected: The new PDF file is opened.

+   3. Test case: `filepath INDEX f/RELATIVE FILEPATH` where RELATIVE FILEPATH is the file path of the PDF relative to the directory of FABook.
+      Expected: new PDF file not assigned.
+Error details shown in the command display.

+      1. Click on the client in the result display.

+      2. Scroll down the contact information window.<br>
+         Expected: `Client Information` button in high-contrast white borders and is clickable.

+      3. Click on the `Client Information` button<br>
+         Expected: The old PDF file from step 1 is opened.

+   4. Other incorrect inputs to try: Incorrect filepaths, filepaths for other file types (e.g. .doc)<br>
+      Expected: new PDF file not assigned.
+Error details shown in the command display.
+See previous.

+   5. See `Opening PDF file` below for more related testing.

+### Finding a person by name

+1. Finding person by partial names

+   1. Prerequisite: Use the `create` command to add to list a person named `Jack` and another person named `Jackson`.

+   2. Test case: `find n/jack`<br>
+      Expected: Both `Jack` and `Jackson` are on the shown list.

+   3. Test case: `find n/jackson`<br>
+      Expected: `Jackson` is on the shown list. `Jack` is not.

+1. Finding person using multiple names

+   1. Prerequisite: Use the `create` command to add to list a person named `Amy Lin`, a person named `Bob Wang`, and another person named `Carol Chen`.

+   2. Test case: `find n/amy bob`<br>
+      Expected: Both `Amy Lin` and `Bob Wang` are on the shown list. `Carol Chen` is not shown on the list.

+   2. Test case: `find n/dave lin`<br>
+      Expected: `Amy Lin` is on the shown list. `Bob Wang` and `Carol Chen` are not shown on the list.

+### Opening PDF file

+1. Filepath not assigned

+   1. Add a new client using `create` command.

+   2. Click on the newly added client.

+   3. Scroll down the `Contact Information` window.<br>
+      Expected: A greyed out `No Client Information` button is visible.

+   4. Try to click on the `No Client Information` button.<br>
+      Expected: No file opened.
+No message shown.

+   5. Test case: `file INDEX` where INDEX is the index of the new client on the list.<br>
+      Expected: No file opened.
+Error details shown in the command display.

+1. Dealing with invalid filepaths

+   1. Create a PDF file on your computer.

+   2. Use `filepath` command to assign the PDF file to a client in the FABook.

+   3. Rename or delete the PDF file on your computer.

+   4. Try to open the file from within FABook using `file` command or `Client Information` button.<br>
+      Expected: No file is opened.
+Error details shown in the command display or below the `Client Information` button.

+   5. Exit the app.

+   6. Re-launch the app.<br>
+      Expected: The app re-launches with previously stored data intact.

+### Get upcoming meetings

+1. Getting upcoming meetings

+   1. Add multiple meeting to multiple clients in FABook with meeting times within the next 7 days.

+   1. Add multiple meeting to multiple clients in FABook with meeting times before the present time.

+   2. Add multiple meeting to multiple clients in FABook with meeting times later than 7 days from the present time.

+   3. Press `F2` or click on `Meetings` button then the `Upcoming Meetings F2` button that appears.<br>
+      Expected: A new window with title `Upcoming Meetings` appear.
+Only the meetings added in step 1 are displayed.

+2. Getting upcoming meetings with Upcoming Meetings window open

+   1. Perform step 1~4 in `Getting upcoming meetings` above.

+   2. Switch the current window to one different from the `Upcoming meetings` window without closing the `Upcoming meetings` window.

+   3. Press `F2` or click on `Meetings` button then the `Upcoming Meetings F2` button that appears.<br>
+      Expected: The `Upcoming meetings` window re-appears to the front.

+3. Getting upcoming meetings after updating with Upcoming Meetings window open

+   1. Perform step 1~4 in `Getting upcoming meetings` above.

+   2. Swtich back to the main FABook window.

+   3. Add one meeting to any client with meeting time within the next 7 days.

+   4. Close the `Upcoming Meetings` window.

+   3. Press `F2` or click on `Meetings` button then the `Upcoming Meetings F2` button that appears.<br>
+      Expected: A `Upcoming Meetings` window appear.
+The meeting added in step 3 is displayed on the list.

+### Update meetings:

+1. Adding multiple meetings to the same person

+   1. Test case: `meeting 2 mt/19-10-2022-10:34 mt/23-11-2022-22:22`<br>
+      Expected: Two meetings are successfully added.
+Details of the updated person shown in the command display.

+      1. Click on the second client on the `result display`.<br>
+         Expected: Two new meeting times are visible with a green background.

+   2. Test case: `meeting 2 mt/19-10-2022-10:34 23-11-2022-22:22`<br>
+      Expected: No meetings added.
+Error details shown in the command display.

+   3. Other incorrect inputs: `meeting 0 mt/19-10-2022-10:34`, `meeting 2 mt/31-09-2022-10:34`, `meeting 2 mt/19-10-2022-10:60`

+2. Re-adding the same meeting to the same person

+   1. Use `meeting 2 mt/19-10-2022-10:34` to add a meeting.

+   2. Re-enter `meeting 2 mt/19-10-2022-10:34`<br>
+      Expected: Success message shown in command display.

+      1. Click on the second client on the `result display`.<br>
+         Expected: Only one `19 October 2022 10:34`.
+No duplicate meetings.

 ### Deleting a person

 1. Deleting a person while all persons are being shown